List of Ubisoft subsidiaries: Ubisoft Philippines

 Ubisoft Philippines was founded in 2016 as the first major game studio in the Philippines.
-The studio is located on the campus of De La Salle University in Santa Rosa, Laguna, and develops new AAA games alongside Ubisoft Singapore.
-Ubisoft Philippines has 150 employees as of May 2021.
+The studio was located on the campus of De La Salle University in Santa Rosa, Laguna, and develops new AAA games alongside Ubisoft Singapore.
+In June 2024, Ubisoft Philippines relocated to BGC, Taguig City.
+Ubisoft Philippines has 120 employees as of June 2024.

 Ubisoft Pune

 Ubisoft Pune in Pune, India, was originally part of Gameloft, a mobile game developer and publisher, until Ubisoft acquired it in 2008, at which point it had 35 members.
 The studio then worked on several Just Dance titles, mobile titles, ported to other console such as Nintendo Switch, and provided quality assurance tests for many Ubisoft games.
 The studio was working on the remake for Prince of Persia: The Sands of Time.
 Ubisoft Pune has more than 1,200 employees as of May 2021.

 Ubisoft Shanghai

 Ubisoft Shanghai was founded in 1996 in Shanghai, and has become one of China's largest development studios.
 The studio has worked as the support team for many of Ubisoft's projects, such as the Far Cry franchise, working on wildlife animation and artificial intelligence.